goleador/CSC317/assignments/assignment-4/README.md

 - Consider using separate functions for different responsibilities
 - Test keyboard input separately from button clicks

-## Submission
-While this part is ungraded, you should complete it by Monday to be prepared for the next parts of Assignment 4.
-You do not need to submit anything for this part, but make sure to keep your files for reference and further development in upcoming parts.

 ## Troubleshooting Common Issues